First-principles study of graphene edge properties and flake shapes: Edge Energy

 \section{Edge Energy}

 The first question we address, is how wide must a GNR be in order that the interactions between the opposite, parallel edges are negligible.
-Figure~\ref{fig:05-width-vs-edge-energy-all-direction.eps} shows the edge energy versus GNR width, without and with H-termination.
+Figure~\ref{fig:05-width-vs-edge-energy-all-direction.pdf} shows the edge energy versus GNR width, without and with H-termination, with spin-polarized calculations.
+The convergence of the edge energy in non-spin-polarized calculations show similar behavior\cite{Gan09-unpublished}.
+(We note that earlier first-principles calculations have both included \cite{Son06v97,Huang09v102} and excluded\cite{Jun08v78,Koskinen08v101} spin polarization effects.)
 These figures clearly demonstrate that the edge energy converges to a nearly width-independent value for $w \ge 30$~\AA\ for all GNR orientations, both without and with H-termination.
-We note that earlier first principles have both included \cite{Son06v97,Huang09v102} and excluded\cite{Jun08v78,Koskinen08v101} spin polarization effects.
-We have not included spin polarization effects here as they are expected to be more important for a proper determination of the band structure of zigzag edge graphene nanoribbons than for the overall edge thermodynamics.

-Unlike for all of the other edges, the $\alpha=0^{\circ}$ (1,1) armchair edge energy exhibits a decaying oscillatory behavior with respect to GNR width $w$, as seen in Fig.~\ref{fig:05-width-vs-edge-energy-all-direction.eps}.
+Unlike for all of the other edges, the $\alpha=0^{\circ}$ (1,1) armchair edge energy exhibits a decaying oscillatory behavior with respect to GNR width $w$, as seen in Fig.~\ref{fig:05-width-vs-edge-energy-all-direction.pdf}.
 This is consistent with earlier observations for the special case of an armchair GNR without H-termination\cite{Kawai00v62,Fujita97v66}.
 Son {\it et al.}\cite{Son06v97} demonstrated that the energy bandgap of armchair GNRs can be grouped into 3 families according to the GNR width, $w$.
 These families correspond to $ N_{a}=3p$, $3p+1$ and $3p+2$, where $p$ is an integer and $N_a$ is the number of carbon rows parallel to the armchair GNR axis.
-Figures~\ref{fig:04-AGNR-three-family-edge-energy.eps} a and b show the edge energy versus GNR width for the unterminated and H-terminated cases, where the data has been separated according to these families.
+Figures~\ref{fig:04-AGNR-three-family-edge-energy.pdf} a and b show the edge energy versus GNR width for the unterminated and H-terminated cases, where the data has been separated according to these families.
 With this division, the armchair edge energy versus $w$ largely converges monotonically.